w3c/authentic-web-workshop/TrustnetAuthenticWebQ.md

 the server.
 This optimization has been useful in bootstrapping the system, but there's a good chance we'll need to abandon it once someone decides to attack it.

-Another attack is for an adversary to take control of the platform which records and disseminates trust assessments.
+Another attack is for an adversary to take control of a consumer's trust aggregator which records and disseminates trust assessments.

 ### Are there potential unintended consequences, such as enabling censorship or increasing bias?